| Introduction | News

 Japanese

-Government Doesn't Even Know If It Is Risking its Troops to DU Exposure
+Government Doesn't Even Know If It Is Risking its Troops to DU Exposure In reply to questions asked

 in the Japanese Parliament, the Japanese Government admitted that it did